Vardan Ghazaryan

 Vardan Martun Ghazaryan (Վարդան Մարտուն Ղազարյան; وارطان مارتون غازاريان; born 1 December 1969) is a football coach and former player.

 Born in Armenia, Ghazaryan moved to Lebanon and obtained citizenship through naturalisation in 1994.
 He played for Homenetmen and Sagesse as a striker, and represented Lebanon internationally from 1995 until 2001.

-Ghazaryan is the second-highest all-time scorer in the Lebanese Premier League, scoring 117 official league goals.
-He is also the joint-top scorer for the national team with 21 goals, alongside Hassan Maatouk.
-In 2017, Ghazaryan was appointed manager of Tripoli for one year.
-He returned as Sagesse coach in 2021.
+Ghazaryan is the all-time scorer in the Lebanese Premier League, scoring 130 official league goals.
+He is also the second-highest scorer for the national team with 21 goals, after having been surpassed by Hassan Maatouk in 2023.
+Ghazaryan was appointed manager of Tripoli in 2017 for one year.
+He returned to Sagesse as head coach in 2021.

 Club career

 Ghazaryan started his senior career in 1989 in Armenia, at Spartak Hoktemberyan, before moving to Kapan in 1990.
 In 1992 he moved to Lebanon, joining Homenetmen Beirut.
 He stayed there for seven years, before moving to Sagesse in 1999.
 He spent three years there, before moving back to Homenetmen in 2002.
 Ghazaryan then joined Sagesse once again, in 2005, before retiring in 2009 aged 39.

 His first goal in the Lebanese Premier League came on 23 January 1993, when he scored the second goal for Homenetmen against Tadamon Sour in the 54th minute.
 Ghazaryan was named AFC Player of the Month for January 1996.

-On 16 November 2008, at 39 years old, Ghazaryan scored his 129th goal in the Lebanese Premier League against Tadamon Sour, becoming the highest all-time scorer in the league.
-However, some do not recognise the 12 goals he scored in the 2000–01 season, which was canceled, making him the second-highest top-goalscorer with 117 goals, behind Fadi Alloush's total of 120.
+On 16 November 2008, at 39 years old, Ghazaryan scored his 130th goal in the Lebanese Premier League against Tadamon Sour, becoming the highest all-time scorer in the league.
+However, some do not recognise the 12 goals he scored in the 2000–01 season, which was canceled, making him the second-highest top-goalscorer with 118 goals, behind Fadi Alloush's total of 120.

 International career

 Having moved to Lebanon from Armenia, Ghazaryan obtained Lebanese citizenship through naturalisation in 1994.
-He is the joint-leading goal scorer in the history of the Lebanon national team, with 21 goals (four in World Cup qualifiers, three in Asian Cup qualifiers and 14 in friendlies).
+He was the top goalscorer in the history of the Lebanon national team, with 21 goals (four in World Cup qualifiers, three in Asian Cup qualifiers and 14 in friendlies).
+In 2023, Ghazaryan was surpassed by Hassan Maatouk.